 Plan for Options

-With the way things are growing this year, it may be wise to have a Plan A and Plan B in mind if you plan on planting green but the cover crop is getting taller than you are comfortable with, especially for corn.
+Each year is different.
+The dryness this year has many concerned about cereal crop growth right now.
+For each year, it may be wise to have a Plan A and Plan B in mind especially if you plan on planting green but the cover crop is getting taller than you are comfortable with, especially for corn.
 For example, Plan A for a non-irrigated situation may be that you are planning on planting green unless the cover is X inches tall by a certain date (ex.
 April 10-15) upon which you will choose to terminate pre-plant instead (Plan B).
 We realize none of this is easy and we wish you the best with your decisions this year.
 Please contact the authors if you wish to discuss these tradeoffs in more detail for your specific situation.

 References and Resources